 For example, some people need to start the day with a small breakfast, while others noticed that eating breakfast will make them feel hungrier throughout the day.
 So these people may want to wait as long as possible before having their first meal.

 - eating three small meals (early breakfast, afternoon lunch, and late dinner)

 - eating a small breakfast and late lunch skipping dinner

 - eating a single meal at dinner or breakfast

 It is vital to keep the body satisfied on fasting days by eating foods that are rich in filling nutrients such as fiber and protein.
-Eating more vegetables may help feel you are not lacking during a meal.
+Eating more vegetables may help you feel you are not lacking during a meal.
 Vegetables can be very low in calories compared with animal products and grains, meaning more vegetables can fit into a small meal.

 Dark, leafy greens and salads are perfect to help you feel fuller without eating extra calories.